sayyidalharis/RD-Sayyid-Muhammad-Umar-Al-Haris-119140190-Tugas-Individu-4/README.md

  - <a href="https://docs.expo.dev/versions/v44.0.0/sdk/bar-code-scanner/"><b>Expo BarCodeScanner</b></a>
  - <a href="https://docs.expo.dev/versions/v44.0.0/sdk/clipboard/"><b>Expo Clipboard</b></a>

+1. Using EXPO to run the app

     To download dependencies:

         npm install

     To start the app:

         expo start

+2. Install the .apk file on your android

+    After installing the app, grant app the permission to access the android's camera to use the app properly.
+Now enjoy scanning some QR codes! <3

 <b> Screenshots <b>